 7 - Another good practice is to include all six tastes in your meals - sweet, sour, salty, pungent, bitter, and astringent.
 It ensures that you are consuming a balanced diet which will keep you away from untimely hunger pangs and cravings, as they are a result of imbalance in nutrition and taste.

 8 - Our experts suggest that fasting helps you build Agni and get rid of Ama.
 You may try one day per week fasting or find a schedule that suits your body’s particular needs and lifestyle.
 Fasting also helps you recover strength.
-You can begin with mild fasting by eating a few fruit slices, homemade soup as your core meal, or a glass of juice with fruits and vegetables which are easy on your stomach
+You can begin with mild fasting by eating a few fruit slices, homemade soup as your core meal, or a glass of juice with fruits and vegetables which are easy on your stomach.

 9 - It’s extremely important to opt for foods that are right for your Prakriti.
 While no food is deemed good or bad, it is our physiology that decides the worth of the food we consume.
 Our seasons are also Dosha centred just like our bodies, and Ayurveda particularly focuses on consuming seasonal food items as they help you achieve tridosha balance.
 You can also take our Prakriti Quiz to know your body type and the foods you should be having.